 Special Event Space Rentals

 Certain areas of our 7,000 square feet of lobby space are available for private party rentals.
-One of the most dramatic locations is the Honeycutt Terrace, our outdoor patio on the 6th floor, with views of the LBJ fountain and the Tower, creating a sensational atmosphere for your next event.
+One of the most dramatic locations is the Honeycutt Terrace, our outdoor patio on the 6th level, with views of the LBJ fountain and the Tower, creating a sensational atmosphere for your next event.

 From private pre-performance receptions to full service multi-course dinners, Texas Performing Arts can accommodate any size group.
 Our on-site event coordinator can help you plan all the details from catering to specialty rentals.